nuxt/vercel-builder/README.md

 ## Troubleshooting

+### serverMiddleware

+If you use a module (such as `@nuxtjs/auth`) that registers custom serverMiddleware, you may encounter 404 errors.
+You may be better off creating Now serverless functions in place of serverMiddleware.

 ### Environment variables

 Because of Nuxt.js' [approach to environment variables](https://nuxtjs.org/api/configuration-env#process-env-), environment variables present at build time will be compiled into the lambda.
 They may also be required at runtime, depending on how you are consuming them.